 Key Considerations in Community Partnership Design

-To develop community partnership for the VSHSL renewal planning, King County staff considered elements of process design that would produce useful data to inform renewal planning activities and reports to Council.
+To develop community partnership for the VSHSL renewal planning, VSHSL renewal staff considered elements of process design that would produce useful data to inform renewal planning activities and reports to Council.
 These design considerations included adopting best practices of other recent community engagement processes (such as those supporting implementation planning for Best Starts for Kids (BSK) and the Mental Illness and Drug Dependency Sales Tax (MIDD)).

 Each phase of community engagement mirrored the Results Based Accountability (RBA) planning methodology.
 RBA is “a disciplined way of thinking and taking action that can be used to improve the quality of life in communities…” that requires staff to facilitate discussions with subject matter experts, community members and focus groups.
 These phases follow an intentional process that gathers information and builds from each phase to develop and frame the next discussion.
-This methodology will continuously cultivate the VSHSL contracts and reports, with iterative engagement a vital element.
+This methodology will continuously inform the VSHSL contracts and reports, with iterative engagement a vital element.

 Equity Impact Review of VSHSL Community Partnership

-Levy renewal staff employed the King County Equity & Social Justice Strategic Plan’s Equity Impact Review (EIR) tool.
+VSHSL renewal staff employed the King County Equity & Social Justice Strategic Plan’s Equity Impact Review (EIR) tool.
 The five steps of this tool assess the methods, audiences, and information shared throughout the phases of community partnership.